aspose-barcode-cloud/aspose-barcode-cloud-java/docs/BarcodeApi.md

 ## scanBarcode

-> BarcodeResponseList scanBarcode(imageFile, decodeTypes, timeout)
+> BarcodeResponseList scanBarcode(imageFile, decodeTypes, timeout, checksumValidation)

 Quickly scan a barcode from an image.